OlgaBochkaryova/website/content/cookbook.md

 ## genome annotation

-**🔧 Web Tool** [Rast](https://kbase.us/applist/apps/RAST_SDK/reannotate_microbial_genome/release?gclid=Cj0KCQjw59n8BRD2ARIsAAmgPmI2nvh6bDU_OkagT76hMuxDqv7jBRq2GXqc1u3LZqa-cwpUuOqcfrEaAvdUEALw_wcB) ([paper](https://bmcgenomics.biomedcentral.com/articles/10.1186/1471-2164-9-75)) a fully automated service for annotating bacterial and archaeal genomes.
+**🔧 WebTool** [Rast](https://kbase.us/applist/apps/RAST_SDK/reannotate_microbial_genome/release?gclid=Cj0KCQjw59n8BRD2ARIsAAmgPmI2nvh6bDU_OkagT76hMuxDqv7jBRq2GXqc1u3LZqa-cwpUuOqcfrEaAvdUEALw_wcB) ([paper](https://bmcgenomics.biomedcentral.com/articles/10.1186/1471-2164-9-75)) a fully automated service for annotating bacterial and archaeal genomes.
 The service identifies protein-encoding, rRNA and tRNA genes, assigns functions to the genes, predicts which subsystems are represented in the genome, uses this information to reconstruct the metabolic network and makes the output easily downloadable for the user.

 **🔧 Tool** [Prokka](https://github.com/tseemann/prokka) ([paper](https://academic.oup.com/bioinformatics/article/30/14/2068/2390517)) a command line software tool that can be installed on any Unix system.
 Prokka coordinates a suite of existing software tools to achieve a rich and reliable annotation of genomic bacterial sequences.
 Where possible, it will exploit multiple processing cores, and a typical bacterial genome can be annotated in ∼10 min on a quad core desktop computer.
 It is well suited to iterative models of sequence analysis and integration into genomic software pipelines.

+**🔧 Tool** [Prodigal](https://github.com/hyattpd/Prodigal) ([paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2848648/)) a fast, lightweight, open source gene prediction program, focused specifically on the three goals of improved gene structure prediction, improved translation initiation site recognition, and reduced false positives.

 **🔧 Tool** [PaperBLAST](https://papers.genomics.lbl.gov/cgi-bin/litSearch.cgi) ([paper](https://msystems.asm.org/content/2/4/e00039-17)) uses EuropePMC to search the full text of scientific articles for references to genes.
 PaperBLAST also takes advantage of curated resources (Swiss-Prot, GeneRIF, and EcoCyc) that link protein sequences to scientific articles.
 PaperBLAST’s database includes over 700,000 scientific articles that mention over 400,000 different proteins.
 Given a protein of interest, PaperBLAST quickly finds similar proteins that are discussed in the literature and presents snippets of text from relevant articles or from the curators.